Protesters Return to Hong Kong Streets as Struggle Broadens

 Read more: Why Hong Kong’s protesters aren’t calling it quits after the suspension of a controversial extradition bill

+Hong Kong’s Secretary for Justice, Teresa Cheng, apologized for the extradition bill Friday morning, saying that the government had “learned a hard lesson.”

-Friday’s protest follows days of unrest.
+The latest protests follow days of unrest.
 On June 9, huge numbers of people—more than a million, according to organizers—marched to protest a bill that would, for the first time, have allowed the extradition of fugitives to mainland China.
 The government says the bill is necessary to prevent Hong Kong from becoming a haven for criminals, but critics fear that Beijing will use it to detain political opponents and silence its many detractors in the enclave.

 On June 12, protests around the legislature turned violent, forcing the body, which is dominated by pro-Beijing lawmakers, to shelve a debate on the bill.
 More than 80 were injured in clashes with police, who used tear gas and rubber bullets to clear the streets.